Canucks crush Coyotes 4-0 in final pre-season test

 The move will save the Canucks some money.
 Dickinson was scheduled to earn US$2.65 million this year and next.
 Stillman’s contract is US$1.35 million this year and next.

+Horvat opened the scoring on a power play, earning his first goal of the pre-season by deflecting an Oliver Ekman-Larsson shot past Vejmelka at 3:29 of the first period.

-NOTES: Canuck defenceman Tyler Myers will miss up to four weeks with a lower-body injury believed to have happened in Vancouver’s 5-4 pre-season win against the Edmonton Oilers on Wednesday. … Vancouver defenceman Quinn Hughes skated during the morning practice but didn’t dress for the game. … The Canucks open the season with five road games.
+NOTES: Arizona was outshot 10-1 in the first period and didn’t register their shot until just 75 seconds remained in the period. … Vancouver defenceman Quinn Hughes skated during the morning practice but didn’t dress for the game. … The Canucks open the season with five road games.
 They return home for an Oct.
 22 match against Buffalo.

 Jim Morris, The Canadian Press